Intertwining connectivities for vertex-minors and pivot-minors: Introduction

-Our proof is inspired by the one of Chen and Whittle~\cite{Chen2014} who proved the analog for matroids, which was conjectured by Geelen, and proved for representable matroids by Huynh and van Zwam~\cite{Tony2014}.
-In fact, Corollary~\ref{cor:main} implies their theorem restricted to binary matroids by using a relation between pivot-minors of bipartite graphs and minors of matroids~\cite{Oum2005}.
+In fact, Corollary~\ref{cor:main} implies Theorem~\ref{thm:matroid} restricted to binary matroids by using a relation between pivot-minors of bipartite graphs and minors of matroids~\cite{Oum2005}.
 One of the key differences between our proof and the proof of Chen and Whittle is that we use a new way of measuring the local connectivity, $\tilde\sqcap(S,T)=\frac{1}{2}(\rho_{G}(S)+\rho_{G}(T)-\rho_{G}(S\cup T))$.
 The purpose of having $\frac{1}{2}$ in the previous definition is to ensure that $\tilde\sqcap_{G}[S,V(G)-S]=\rho_{G}(S)$.

 Our theorem is motivated by the following conjecture for pivot-minors.
 A pivot-minor $H$ of a graph $G$ is \emph{proper} if $|V(H)|<|V(G)|$.
 A graph $G$ is an \emph{intertwine} of graphs $H_{1}$ and $H_{2}$ for pivot-minors if it contains both $H_{1}$ and $H_{2}$ as pivot-minors and no proper pivot-minor of $G$ contains both $H_{1}$ and $H_{2}$ as pivot-minors.